-The 2020 income limits for the EITC are:
+The 2023 income limits for single and married filers to claim the EITC are:

 How Much Is the Earned Income Credit?

-The credit available is based on a table using your income, number of qualifying children, and filing status.
-The maximum credit amounts for 2020 are:
+The credit amount is based on your income, number of qualifying children, and tax filing status.
+The maximum credit amounts for 2023 are:

 Investment Income Limits

-Low and middle-income workers generally don't have a lot of investment income.
-If a worker does have investment income over a certain amount, it can disqualify them from the EIC.
-For 2020, the investment income limit to qualify is $3,650 or less.
+If a taxpayer has investment income above a specified amount, it can disqualify them from the EITC.
+For 2023, the investment income limit is $11,000 or less.